Gussak/7dtdTheNoMad/ZZ-010 Ghussak - Tweaks/README_FIRST.BBCODE.AddedToRelease.txt

 - new hazard: cosmic rays/radiation piercing thru ozone layer
 - sneaking with a NPC follower at night is possible now (the workaround may look weird tho), craft GSKCFGNPCproperSneakingWorkaround to enable it
 - extra bloodmoon spawns (optional)
-.
+- wetness helps against desert heat now
+- poison can paralyze (the player too) now for a short time
+- fix: prevented most POIs from being above the ground that (despite fun) makes things easier .
 --------- v0.9a -----------
 - initial release.